naman-sonawane/directory-sorter/README.md

 # File Sorter
-Create with Flask (Python) for backend, React.js frontend, and Tailwind styling.
+Created with Flask (Python) for backend, React.js frontend, and Tailwind styling.

 ## Description
 File Sorter is a simple tool designed to help you organize your files efficiently by sorting them based on their file types.